deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 He’d banged up some walls, too.
 And swatted a hatch so hard it had bent.
 Yeah.
 He wasn’t packing on weight like a weed anymore, but that didn’t mean he wasn’t still slowly growing, especially in strength and speed, and that let him wear his armor so well it almost felt like it wasn’t there.
 That might have made him a bit too careless, so maybe he needed to work on his agility with Righteous; other than footprints, the big bastard hadn’t left any trail of broken obstacles at all.

 Regaari was getting a good sniff of the civilians.
 So far, nobody had failed the nose test but there were a lot of people on Ceres.
-So many that the HEAT was running in three-man teams, pairing an experienced operator with a Whitecrest and one of the cherries… though that was hardly a fair word to describe Walsh, who was the third corner of Adam’s trio.
+So many that the HEAT was running in three-man teams, pairing an experienced operator with a Whitecrest and one of the Cherries… though that was hardly a fair word to describe Walsh, who was the third corner of Adam’s trio.

 He ran an eye ‘round the room, satisfied himself that there was nobody who posed an immediate danger, then keyed his radio.
 As he did so, he found the face he was searching for kneeling in the middle of the civilian huddle and trembling.